Reinhard Hardegen: Later life and death

 After the war, Hardegen was mistaken for a SS officer with the same last name, and it took him a year and a half to assemble the evidence to convince the Allied interrogators of his real identity.
 He returned home in November 1946, where he started as a businessman, first on a bike and then in a car.
 In 1952, he started an oil trading company, which he built up into a great success.
 Hardegen also served as a member of Parliament (Bürgerschaft of Bremen) for the Christian Democrats in his hometown of Bremen for 32 years.
 He went into the heating oil business—representing, among others, Texaco, whose ships he had sunk.
-He visited the United States many times, conversing with survivors and veterans regularly, amongst them, men who had tried to kill him during his U-boat service and made friends with them.
+He visited the United States many times, conversing with survivors and veterans regularly, including men who had tried to kill him during his U-boat service, and made friends with them.
+In 1989, he appeared in an episode of the American TV show, Unsolved Mysteries, presented originally by Robert Stack, which examined the sinking of the Muskogee.
+Hardegen returned to Jacksonville in 1990, where he was received as an honoured guest.
+He would say of the occasion that "The town was very friendly to me."
 In 2012, he was honoured by the modern military in Germany for his wartime service.
 He turned 100 in March 2013 in very good health, winning golf trophies and still driving a car.

-Hardegen survived the war, and returned to Jacksonville in 1990, where he was received as an honoured guest.
-He would say of the occasion that "The town was very friendly to me."

-He died on 9 June 2018, at the age of 105.
+He died on 9 June 2018, aged 105.